hassan-ak/learn-applied-generative-ai-fundamentals/00_what_is_generative_ai/readme.md

    - **Function:** The encoder compresses input data into a latent space representation, and the decoder generates new data from this representation, often used for creating images.

 3. **Transformer Models:**
-   - **Components:** Use self-attention mechanisms to process input data.
+   - **Components:** Use `self-attention` (ach word or token in a sequence can pay attention to every other word in the sequence, including itself) mechanisms to process input data.
    - **Function:** Models like GPT (Generative Pre-trained Transformer) can generate coherent and contextually relevant text, as well as code, based on large-scale training datasets.

 ### Applications